Perturbation Analysis of Randomized SVD and its Applications to Statistics

-We used the same simulation setting as that described in Section \ref{sec:ptv} with $n \in \{1000,\dots,5000\}$ and $\rho_n \in \{1, 3n^{-1/3}, 4n^{-1/2}\}$.
-For each combination of $(\rho_n,a_n,\sk)$ and for each $n$, we generate an adjacency matrix $\M A$ with equal sized blocks and block probabilities $\mathbf{B}_0$.
-We then perform RSVD-based spectral clustering as described in Algorithm \ref{atm:esc} with $g \leq 3$, where we use the \texttt{Gmedian} library in $\mathbf{R}$ to perform fast (approximate) $K$-medians clustering on the rows of $\hat{\M U}_g$.
+We used the same simulation setting as that described in Section \ref{sec:ptv} in the main paper, with $n \in \{1000,\dots,$ $5000\}$ and $\rho_n \in \{1, 3n^{-1/3}, 4n^{-1/2}\}$.
+For each combination of $n$ and $\rho_n$, we generate an adjacency matrix $\M A$ with equal sized blocks and block probabilities $\mathbf{B}_0$.
+We then perform RSVD-based spectral clustering with $g \leq 3$, where we use the \texttt{Gmedian} library in $\mathbf{R}$ to perform fast (approximate) $K$-medians clustering on the rows of $\hat{\M U}_g$.
 For comparison, we also use \texttt{Gmedian} to perform $K$-medians clustering on the rows of $\hat{\M U}$.
 We repeat the above steps for $500$ Monte Carlo replicates.
-The proportion of times (among these $500$ replicates) in which the $K$-medians clustering of either $\hat{\M U}_g$ or $\hat{\M U}$ correctly recover the community memberships for all nodes are reported in Table~\ref{tb:1} and Table~\ref{tb:2}.
+The proportion of times (among these $500$ replicates) in which the $K$-medians clustering of either $\hat{\M U}_g$ or $\hat{\M U}$ correctly recover the community memberships for {\em all} nodes are reported in Table~\ref{tb:2}.